 And voila!
 Your steps shall appear on your Watch Face!

-It is important to note that your step count data will not update in live time.
-It may not be instantaneous, but hey, it’s better than nothing.
+It is important to note that your step count data may not update in real time.
+While it might not be instantaneous, it’s better than nothing.

 Customize your Apple Watch Face with your own photo